patrickbucher/sicp/diary.md

 beginning.
 I thought I figured it out, but the result converges around 2.5, not around 2.718, as it should.
 I need to figure that one out…

+Later on, I figured out that my iterative implementation of `cont-frak` only worked for the Golden Ratio, because only 1 is used there as the numerator and denominator.
+However, the implementation failed for Euler's number.

+So I need to re-visit exercise 1.37 b), and then can check my solution with Euler's number in exercise 1.38, which I apparently solved correctly using the recursive algorithm from exercise 1.37 a).

 # 2022-08-29 (Mo)

 I worked on exercise 1.37, which wasn't that hard, after all.
 I only managed to